othim/nn_mwpc/README.md

 2.

-- Make a basic conda enviroment from the `conda_environments/env_test.yml` file.
+- Make a basic conda environment from the `conda_environments/env_test.yml` file.
-   Install pybind11 (in the same conda enviroment, it can be installed via both pip and conda I think.)
+   Install pybind11 (in the same conda environment, it can be installed via both pip and conda I think.)
 Other python packages in the `conda_environments/envirnoment.yml` file are needed, but it is best to install them manually from your minimal environment env_test.
 I think that the python version needs to be 3.8.